jnixy/website/content/post/post25-mpv-updates/index.md

 To be clear: I think MPV's new definition is an improvement, and the updates to the database are a net good.
 But it does create a bit of a challenge for interpreting the (sometimes conflicting) results of studies that have used MPV over the past 10 years (and those that will use it moving forward).
 And as always, it concerns me that a lot of the consumers of these and similar datasets don't always seem to recognize or appreciate these little nuances.

 Ian Adams wrote a [Twitter thread](https://twitter.com/ian_t_adams/status/1661726758679224321) about this last May - it's worth a read.

+**One last thing**: anyone who'd like to use the MPV data should download it from [mappingpoliceviolence.us](https://mappingpoliceviolence.us/), **not** "mappingpoliceviolence.org".
+Samuel Sinyangwe has a Twitter thread explaining why [here](https://x.com/samswey/status/1488606309674991616).

 [^1]: It took some time but the preprint was finally published in [*Police Practice and Research*](https://www.tandfonline.com/doi/full/10.1080/15614263.2021.1878894) on January 31, 2021.
 [^2]: I had people tell me, for example, that a screwdriver shouldn't be considered a weapon, and that Sandra Bland should in fact be treated as a police killing even though her death at the Waller County Jail was [ruled a suicide](https://en.wikipedia.org/wiki/Death_of_Sandra_Bland#Incarceration_and_death).